pkardas/notes/books/peopleware.md

 Management, at its best, should make sure there is enough space, enough quiet, and enough ways to ensure privacy so that people can create their own sensible work space.

+## Chapter 13: Taking Umbrella Steps

+> People cannot work effectively if their workspace is too enclosed or too exposed.
+A good workspace strikes the
+> balance.
+You feel more comfortable in a workspace if there is a wall behind you.
+There should be no blank wall closer
+> than 2.5m in front of you (eye relief).
+You should not be able to hear noises very different from the kind you make,
+> from your workspace.
+Workspaces should allow you to face in different directions.

+> Rooms without a view are like prisons for the people who have to stay in them

+~ Christopher Alexander, _A Pattern Language_

+## Chapter 14: The Hornblower Factor

+Hornblower is the ultimate manager - his career advanced from midshipman to admiral through the same blend of cleverness, daring, political maneuvering and good luck.

+Managers are supposed to use their leadership skills to bring out untapped qualities in each subordinate - this is not realistic.
+The manager doesn't have enough leverage to make a difference in person's nature.
+So the people who work for you through whatever period will be more or less the same at the end as they were at the beginning.
+If they are not right for the job from the start, they will never be.
+Getting the right people in the first place is all important.

+Most hiring mistakes result from too much attention to appearance.
+Evolution has planted in each of us a certain uneasiness toward people who differ by very much from the norm.
+The need for uniformity is a sign of insecurity on the part of management.
+Strong managers don't care when team members cut their hair or whether they wear ties.
+Their pride is only to their staff's accomplishments.

+Companies sometimes impose standards of dress, they remove considerable discretion from the individual.
+The effect is devastating - people can talk and think of nothing else, all useful work stops dead.
+The most valuable people begin to realize that they aren't appreciated for their contributions, but for haircuts and neckties.

+The term _unprofessional_ is often used to characterize surprising and threatening behaviour.
+Anything that upsets the weak manager is almost by definition unprofessional - long hair on male's head, comfortable shoes, dancing around desk, laughing, ...

+Second thermodynamic law of management: _Entropy is always increasing in the org._ - That's why most elderly institutions are tighter and a lot of less fun than sprightly young companies.

+## Chapter 15: Let's talk about Leadership

+One of the worst dreadful "motivational" posters says: "The speed of the leader sets the rate of the pack" == work-extraction mechanism, purpose is to increase quantity, not quality - work harder, stay loner, stop goofing off.

+Leadership is not about extracting anything from somebody - it is about service, while they sometimes set explicit directions, their main role is that of a catalyst, not a director.

+Rebellious leadership is important in order to innovate - they should supply time to innovate (take a person away from doing billable work).
+Nobody knows enough to give permission to the key innovators to do what needs to be done.
+That's why leadership as a service almost always operates without official permission.

+> If companies were more likely inclined to let leadership arise naturally, they wouldn't need to produce so much hot
+> air talking about it.

+## Chapter 16: Hiring a Juggler

+You are hiring a person to produce, you need to examine a sample of those products to see the quality of work the candidate does.
+Otherwise, the interview is just a talk.

+You can show off your portfolio as part of each interview.

+Aptitude tests are almost always oriented toward the tasks the person will perform immediately after being hired.
+They test if person is likely to perform immediately after being hired.
+Aptitude tests are left-brain oriented.
+The aptitude test may give you people who perform better in the short term, but are less likely to succeed later on.
+Use them, but not for hiring.

+Hiring process needs to focus on at least some sociological and human communication traits.
+Ask a candidate to prepare 10-15 minute presentation on some aspect of past work (technology, management, project) - you will be able to see candidate's communication skills.